OR13/endor/README.md

 You can experiment with using other issuer identifiers by changing the mnemonic and/or path values.

+Just beware that the `@context` needs to match teh above example or you may fail to issue verifiable credentials.

 Once you have the `/docs/inbox/claim.json` file in a branch, open a pull request against this repository.

 You should have only this file in the change set.

 A reviewer (@OR13b) will have to approve and run CI to validate your claim.

-If the review passes, I will merge your pull request, and when the registry update finishes you should have a link for an endorsement.
+If the review passes:

+- I will merge your pull request
+- The registry will automatically update
+- A link for your endorsed claim will appear [here](https://or13.github.io/endor/endorsements/index.json)

 If you want to test out the process see the npm commands under usage below.